fhoeben/hsac-fitnesse-fixtures/README.txt

 This allows different configurations on the build server to test with different browsers, without requiring different Wiki content, but only requiring a different build configuration.

-Example reports for Windows (http://fhoeben.github.io/hsac-fitnesse-fixtures/examples-results/) and OSX (http://fhoeben.github.io/hsac-fitnesse-fixtures/acceptance-test-results/) are included in the automated build process of this project, showing the output of a run using a Sauce Labs selenium driver generates.
+Example reports for Windows using a Sauce Labs Selenium driver (http://fhoeben.github.io/hsac-fitnesse-fixtures/examples-results/) and Linux with PhantomJs (http://fhoeben.github.io/hsac-fitnesse-fixtures/acceptance-test-results/) are generated in the automated build process of this project.

 3. Fixture developer installation:
 Import this project in your favorite Java IDE (with Maven support).